MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

     ```

 ## Application Insights sample code
-On the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] BCTech repository on GitHub, samples of KQL code are available to make it easy to get started utilizing Application Insights.
+On the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] BCTech repository on GitHub, samples of KQL code are available to make it easy to get started using Application Insights.

-See [Business Central BCTech repository on GitHub](https://github.com/microsoft/BCTech/tree/master/samples/AppInsights) for more information.
+For more information, see [Business Central BCTech repository on GitHub](https://github.com/microsoft/BCTech/tree/master/samples/AppInsights).

 ## See also